Undergraduate Course Catalog 2014-2015

 College of Life Sciences and Agriculture

-Professor: David L. Berlinsky, William E. Berndtson, John F. Burger, Donald S. Chandler, Wayne R. Fagerberg, Larry G. Harris, Subhash C. Minocha, Christopher D. Neefus, Stacia A. Sower, Winsor H. Watson III
+Professor: William E. Berndtson, John F. Burger, Donald S. Chandler, Larry G. Harris, Subhash C. Minocha, Christopher D. Neefus

-Associate Professor: Alan L. Baker, Patricia D. Bedker, David H. Townson
+Associate Professor: Alan L. Baker, Patricia D. Bedker, Jessica A. Bolker

-Courses in the biology program are selected from departments that constitute the biological sciences community at UNH.
-The flexibility of the curriculum allows students wide selection of courses in various departments.
-Students in the major take a biology core curriculum involving introductory and upper-level courses.
-They must also take ten additional courses in the biological sciences; eight of these must be selected from course lists in three broad categories.
+Courses in the biology major are selected from departments that constitute the biological sciences community at UNH.
+The flexibility of the curriculum allows student choice of a wide selection of courses in various departments.
+Students in the major take a biology core curriculum involving introductory and upper-level science courses.
+They must also take seven additional courses in the biological sciences; three of these must be selected from course lists in three broad categories.

 While students are advised to declare the biology major as incoming first-year students to assure adequate program planning, transfer into the program at a later stage is also possible.
 Since several of the other biological sciences majors share the same biology core curriculum, it is quite easy to change to or from other biological sciences majors.